-Hanukkah is a Rabbinic holiday which celebrates miraculous events taking place well after the five books of Moses were recorded.
+Hanukkah is a Rabbinic holiday that celebrates miraculous events taking place well after the five books of Moses were recorded.
 Nevertheless, the message of faith is clear.
 When the world seems darkest, it is then we must remind ourselves we are not alone, and together with God we can and will increase the light.

 This idea lays the foundation for Hanukkah’s dual commemoration, the celebration of a miraculous military victory by the Maccabees over Antiochus’s Syrian (Seleucid)

 Greek army in the 2nd century BCE, and the miracle of the oil which took place upon the restoration and rededication (Hanukkah literally means ‘dedication’) of the 2nd Temple in Jerusalem.
 The reign of Antiochus was a dark one.
-The practice of Judaism was outlawed, he banned Brit Milah (ritual circumcision), outlawed the observance of Shabbat and the Festivals, and declared all must convert to worshiping the Greek gods, or choose death.
-The 2nd Temple was looted and desecrated, idols erected within its holy confines, and pigs sacrificed on the alter.
+The practice of Judaism was outlawed, he banned Brit Milah (ritual circumcision), outlawed the observance of Shabbat and the Festivals, and declared all must convert to worshiping the Greek gods or choose death.
+The 2nd Temple was looted and desecrated, idols erected within its holy confines, and pigs sacrificed on the altar.

 Many saintly Jewish women willingly risked their lives to circumcise their sons (See the book of Maccabees).
 Mattityahu, a Kohein (Jewish priest), and his five sons Yochanan, Shimon, El’azar, Yonatan, and Yehuda HaMaccabi (Judah the hammer) led a rebellion against the mighty and larger Greek army.
-Eventually, their revolt was successful, recapturing Jerusalem and the Temple, and rededicating it with light on the 25th of Kislev – the date Antiochus had issued his decrees of darkness and the date of the 2nd Temple’s original dedicated.
+Eventually, their revolt was successful, recapturing Jerusalem and the Temple, and rededicating it with light on the 25th of Kislev – the date Antiochus had issued his decrees of darkness and the date of the 2nd Temple’s original dedication.

 The Talmud (T.B.
 Shabbat 21b) focuses on the metaphor of light amidst the darkness much more clearly.
 It tells the story of how all the ritual oil had been defiled by the Greeks except for one cruse of pure oil which the Maccabees found and used to light the golden Menorah (the Temple’s 7 armed candelabra) despite the fact that the oil could only last one day.
-God responds to their hope with a miracle, ensuring that single cruse of pure oil lasted 8 full days, sufficient to extend the light of their actions until additional pure oil could be produced.
+God responds to their hope with a miracle, ensuring that a single cruse of pure oil lasted 8 full days, sufficient to extend the light of their actions until additional pure oil could be produced.